 The church in Krzeczyn Wielki was probably built in the 13th century.
-The first source entry comes only from 1399 and refers to the parish existing here.
+The first record of it comes only from 1399 and refers to the parish existing here.
 In the fifteenth and seventeenth centuries, vast extensions and reconstructions were carried out.
 After the war damages, the church was renovated only in the years 1959-1960.

 Website glogow.pl, Krzeczyn Wielki – powiat lubiński.